 Tips for Industrial Floor Care

-Floor cleaning machines – If silica dust is not a concern in your workplace, there are various industrial floor cleaning machines depending on your cleaning requirements.
-Be sure to survey your facility for the equipment that is best suited for your application.
-Common categories are sweepers, scrubbers and a combination of both.
+Floor cleaning machines – If hazardous dust is not a concern in your workplace, various industrial floor cleaning machines are available depending on your cleaning requirements.
+Survey your facility for the equipment best suited for your application.
+Common categories are sweepers, scrubbers, and vacuums.

-- Sweepers – If your floor gets littered with large debris, be sure to use a machine that picks up nuts, bolts, pallet chips and similar waste.
-You have a choice of rider sweepers and walk-behind models depending on your facilities’ needs, considering its size and budget.
+Sweepers – If your floor gets littered with large debris, use a machine that picks up nuts, bolts, pallet chips, and similar waste.
+You can choose between rider sweepers and walk-behind models depending on your facilities’ needs, considering their size and budget.

 Spills – Blotting and cleaning up spills should be done immediately to protect the integrity of the floor, and in cases of hazardous chemicals, it could be a matter of life or death.
-Liquid spills need to be handled with spill kits approved for the type of liquid and the size of the spill.
-Universal spill kits are designed to absorb non-hazardous types of fluids like coolants and solvents.
-Oil only spill kits are equipped to handle grease and oil-based liquids.
-For hazardous materials, a HazMat spill kit is designed to absorb acid spills and other caustic and aggressive liquid chemicals.
+Liquid spills must be handled with spill kits approved for the type of liquid and the size of the spill.
+Universal spill kits are designed to absorb non-hazardous fluids like coolants and solvents.
+Oil-only spill kits are equipped to handle grease and oil-based liquids.
+A HazMat spill kit for hazardous materials is designed to absorb acid spills and other caustic and aggressive liquid chemicals.

 Action Lift is prepared to assist with your floor cleaning efforts.
-We carry premium industrial cleaning equipment from PowerBoss; including floor sweepers, scrubbers, and cleaning solutions.
-We also carry industrial warehouse supplies through Allied Products and can supply a wide-range of spill kits.
+We carry premium industrial cleaning equipment from Karcher, including floor sweepers, scrubbers, vacuums, and cleaning solutions.
+We also carry industrial warehouse supplies through Allied Products and can supply a wide range of spill kits.
 Our sales specialists are here to help you choose the right industrial cleaning tools to fit your application, workforce, and budget.
 CONTACT us today.